UPPMAX/HPC-python/docs/isolated.rst

 Using pip
 '''''''''

 Install your packages with ``pip``.
-While not always needed, it is often a good idea to give the correct versions you want, to ensure compatibility with other packages you use:
+While not always needed, it is often a good idea to give the correct versions you want, to ensure compatibility with other packages you use.
+This example assumes your venv is activated:

 .. prompt::
     :language: bash
     :prompts: (Example) $

-    pip install numpy==1.15.4 matplotlib==2.2.2
+    pip install --no-cache-dir --no-build-isolation numpy==1.15.4 matplotlib==2.2.2

-Deactivate it.
+Deactivate the venv.

 .. prompt::
    :language: bash